WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_AutoCSAT.md

 1. You should purchase the new AI Assistant SKU **A-FLEX-AI-ASST** from CCW.

-2. Once you purchase the offer, admins with the appropriate profile and access controls will be able to see the AI Assistant menu in Control Hub.
-Post purchasing the offer, the customer can enable/disable the **Virtual Agent Transfer Summary** features from the Control Hub.
+2. Once you purchase the offer, admins with the appropriate profile and access controls will be able to view the **AI Assistant** menu in Control Hub.

+- You can enable or disable the **AutoCSAT** feature directly from the Control Hub.
+- AutoCSAT can be enabled for **all agents** or for **selected individual agents**.

+> **Note:**
+To activate post-call survey functionality, historical customer data is required to train the AutoCSAT model.
+There are two ways to collect this data:
+1. Capture surveys using **Webex Contact Center Experience Management**.
+2. Capture customer survey responses using the **Global variable** within your flow.

    ![Profiles](../graphics/Lab1_AI_Agent/3.21.png)

 ### Task 2 Explore AutoCSAT using Analyzer report and Supervisor Dashboard